7 Steps for Developing Your First Inbound Marketing Campaign

 Developing your first inbound marketing campaign can be an exciting time, and we’re sure you’ll love the outcome.
 In order to get amazing results, however, you need to make sure you're developing your campaign correctly from the beginning.
-We're here to help with these seven tips for successfully launching your first inbound marketing campaign.
+We're here to help with these seven steps for successfully launching your first inbound marketing campaign.

 The Initial Setup

 Before you begin building your campaign, make sure you’ve done all of the background work and research to set it up effectively, including: